 Sharing a Room/Apartment

 Without a doubt, your time spent at TU will be filled with many new experiences and memories.
 For most, sharing a room or apartment may be a new experience.
 Roommate relationships are the foundation for community development.
 It is not necessary to be best friends with your roommate, but we do expect you to be fair, honest, and considerate of one another.
 Each person needs to take responsibility for their behavior and share the responsibility for a positive roommate relationship.
 Developing this relationship is a process, and whether you have known your roommate previously or are just meeting them now, this relationship takes effort.

 Set Your Expectations

 As a member of TU’s residential community, you are entitled to the rights and responsibilities and to share your living preferences with your roommate, but in order to do so, you need to know what they are.
 Think about the questions to the right and write the answers down before talking with your roommate about their expectations.

 The easiest way to accomplish this is to ask questions that will help you learn about each other and learn your similarities.
 The idea is to open the lines of communication which will prevent most roommate conflicts.
 Both first-time acquaintances and old friends will need to take time and talk about issues that will impact their time together.
 Be aware of the assumptions and generalizations you make about people.

 Changing Your Housing Assignment

 As a member of TU’s on-campus residence program, you are in a binding agreement with the University.
-You are expected to honor your part of the housing license throughout the determined length of the license.
-Should you feel that extenuating roommate-conflict circumstances prevent you from properly doing so, please refer to the Roommate Conflict Resolution Process.
+You are expected to honor your part of the housing agreement throughout the determined length of the agreement.
+Should you feel that extenuating roommate-conflict circumstances prevent you from properly doing so, please start here for resources and to provide additional information.